 The built-in mesh hammock for cable management, however, is fantastic.
 And I'm no longer vexed by constantly falling off the edge of my mouse mat because the desktop's whole surface is a mouse mat.
 I was mesmerized by the hydrophobic surface and had to resist deliberately spilling drinks to watch the liquid ball up.
 And, perhaps most of all, I love having so much desktop space.

 So, while the engineers in my family would have been a little distressed by the setup, I am pretty enamored with the final beast.
 I can fit my gaming tower up top comfortably, alongside my two monitors and peripherals, with loads of space for coffee cups, open notebooks, and even a lamp.
 I'd say that's a win.

-The desk itself is not that easy to actually build, however.
+The desk itself is not that easy to build, however.
 The individual legs are super heavy, and the metal 'chassis' isn't much better.
-You're definitely going to need a hand building it, or maybe an engine winch.
+You're going to need a hand making it, or maybe an engine winch.